-- 3 Tomasz Wawrzyniak, Marzena Osuch - 4 Institute of Geophysics, Polish Academy of Sciences, Warsaw, Poland - 6 Correspondence to: Tomasz Wawrzyniak (tomasz@igf.edu.pl) - 7 Abstract.
-The article presents the climatological dataset from the Polish Polar Station Hornsund located in the southwest part - 8 of Spitsbergen the biggest island of the Svalbard Archipelago.
-Due to a general lack of long-term in situ measurements and - 9 observations, the high Arctic remains one of the largest climate-data deficient regions on the Earth.
-Therefore, the described - time series of observations in this paper are of unique value.
-To draw conclusions on the climatic changes in the Arctic, it is - 11 necessary to analyse and compare the long-term series of continuous, in situ observations from different locations, rather than - 12 relying on the climatic simulations only.
-In recent decades, rapid environmental changes occurring in the Atlantic sector of the - 13 Arctic are reflected in the data series collected by the operational monitoring conducted at the Hornsund Station.
-We - demonstrate the results of the 40 years-long series of observations.
-Climatological mean values or totals are given, and we also - 15 examined the variability of meteorological variables at monthly and annual scale using the modified Mann-Kendall test for - trend and Sen's method.
-The relevant daily, monthly, and annual data are provided on the PANGAEA repository - 17 (https://doi.pangaea.de/10.1594/PANGAEA.909042, Wawrzyniak and Osuch, 2019).
+Abstract.
+The article presents the climatological dataset from the Polish Polar Station Hornsund located in the southwest part of Spitsbergen - the biggest island of the Svalbard archipelago.
+Due to a general lack of long-term in situ measurements and observations, the High Arctic remains one of the largest climate-data-deficient regions on the Earth.
+Therefore, the described time series of observations in this paper are of unique value.
+To draw conclusions on the climatic changes in the Arctic, it is necessary to analyse and compare the long-term series of continuous, in situ observations from different locations, rather than relying on the climatic simulations only.
+In recent decades, rapid environmental changes occurring in the Atlantic sector of the Arctic are reflected in the data series collected by the operational monitoring conducted at the Hornsund station.
+We demonstrate the results of the 40-year-long series of observations.
+Climatological mean values or totals are given, and we also examined the variability of meteorological variables at monthly and annual scale using the modified Mann-Kendall test for trend and Sen's method.
+The relevant daily, monthly, and annual data are provided on the PANGAEA repository (https://doi.org/10.1594/PANGAEA.909042, Wawrzyniak and Osuch, 2019).